High Adventure

 High Adventure is the fourth studio album by American singer-songwriter Kenny Loggins, released in September 1982, by Columbia Records.
-It is best known for its top 40 pop singles "Heart to Heart", "Heartlight" and "Don't Fight It"; the latter was co-written by Journey frontman Steve Perry, who also performs on the track.
+It is best known for its top 40 pop singles "Heart to Heart", "Welcome to Heartlight" and "Don't Fight It"; the latter was co-written by Journey frontman Steve Perry, who also performs on the track.
 Neil Giraldo, Pat Benatar's husband and guitarist is featured.
 "Don't Fight It" was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.